We are a Royal College of Veterinary Surgeons (RCVS) approved equine hospital.

 We recommend that all potential AI mares should have a detailed 'pre-breeding check'.
 We offer a 'Pre-Breeding Package' which includes:

-The cost of this pre-breeding package is £167 + VAT (including lab fees).
-All mares and stallions involved in our AI programme will need to be confirmed free of venereal infection (CEM and EVA) by routine bloods and swabs taken after 1st January 2017, before being accepted for breeding purposes.
+The cost of this pre-breeding package is £165 (incl VAT) .
+This includes laboratory fees but does not include any call out fee which is dependent on area.
+All mares and stallions involved in our AI programme will need to be confirmed free of venereal infection (CEM and EVA) by routine bloods and swabs taken after 1st January 2021, before being accepted for breeding purposes.

-AI package fees include the cost of routine veterinary examinations and ultrasound scans during the mare's oestrus period and a 15-day pregnancy scan (which must be performed at the clinic).
+AI package fees include the cost of routine veterinary examinations and ultrasound scans during the mare's oestrus period; a 14-16 day pregnancy scan and 28-30 day heart beat scan (which must be performed at the clinic).
 Any procedures that are not considered routine would be discussed with the owner.
 Please be aware these procedures would incur extra cost, such as treatment for a uterine infection.

 We prefer and strongly recommend for mares to be kept at the hospital for their oestrus period.
 This enables us to monitor the mare closely with frequent examinations if necessary, in addition to providing a safe and clean location for the procedures to be performed.
-The chilled semen package is however, available for mares kept at home.
-In these situations, the package excludes visit fees, in addition to any other non-routine procedures required.
-With frozen semen, the mare MUST be brought to the clinic during her oestrus cycle.
-We cannot manage the mares at home due to the nature of the semen storage and handling.
+AI with chilled semen can be performed at home depending on the nature of the mare and facilities available.
+Please call BELL to discuss the costs for the package in this situation.
+With frozen semen, due to the nature of the semen storage and handling, the mare MUST be brought to the clinic during her oestrus cycle.

 If your mare does not conceive on the first cycle, the second cycle is available at the below reduced costs: